-Birthdays: Sandro Botticelli, Eric Satie, Ayatollah Khomeni, Edmond Jenner, Archibald Cox, Sugar Ray Leonard, Maureen O'Sullivan, Howard Ashman, Craig Ferguson is 52, Bill Paxton is 59, Ralph Wright- the original voice of Eeyore, Alan Kay-inventor of the laptop computer, Dennis Hopper, Enya is 53- born Eithne Patricia Ni’ Bhraonain
+Birthdays: Sandro Botticelli, Eric Satie, Ayatollah Khomeni, Edmond Jenner, Archibald Cox, Sugar Ray Leonard, Maureen O'Sullivan, Howard Ashman, Craig Ferguson, Bill Paxton is 60, Ralph Wright- the original voice of Eeyore, Alan Kay-inventor of the laptop computer, Dennis Hopper, Enya is 54- born Eithne Patricia Ni’ Bhraonain

 1890 - Comic Cuts, 1st weekly comic newspaper, published in London.

 1924- Marcus Loew of the Loew's theater chain buys Metro Pictures and combines them with Sam Goldwyn and Louis B. Mayer’s studio to form Metro Goldwyn Mayer.

 1931- Vaudeville dancer James Cagney became a tough guy movie star when the Howard Hawk’s film Public Enemy debuted.
 “I wish you wuz a wishing well… so I could tie a bucket to ya and sink ya!”

 1938 - Radio quiz show "Information Please!" debuts on NBC Blue Network.

 1941- The Looney Toon Lockout.
 Producer Leon Schlesinger tries to forestall the unionization of his Bugs Bunny cartoonists by locking them out.
 After a week he relents and recognizes the cartoonist guild.
 Chuck Jones called it “our own little six-day war.”